DavidTeju/MSAccess-HTML-Parser/README.md

-# MSAccess–HTML/Excel Parser (redacted)
+# MSAccess-HTML-Excel Parser

+MSAccess-HTML-Excel Parser is a set of two Java programs designed to process and organize loosely typed questions and answers from educational institutions into properly formatted semantic HTML and Excel (xlsx) files.
+This project was created in response to the challenges I faced while gathering information from over 1000 educational institutions regarding their policies towards a specific sub-group of students.
+The initial email template was not strictly followed, resulting in inconsistent and incomplete replies.
+These programs provide a workaround to identify questions, answers, and other relevant information and sort them into a more structured and accessible format.

+## Features

-Two java programs designed to sort loosely typed questions and answers into
+- Sorts and organizes loosely typed questions and answers into structured data.
-- properly formatted semantic html and
+- Generates semantic HTML files for each institution, ensuring consistent formatting and structure.
-- Excel file (xlsx)
+- Creates an Excel file (xlsx) to easily visualize and analyze the gathered information.
-# Why is this a thing?
-I intended to gather information from some educational institutions (>1000) regarding their policies towards a specific sub-group of students and gave a template for replies.
-However, I did not account that most people skip peripherals of emails and cut straight to answering questions or finding their course of action.
-Not just that, but many of the replies skipped some questions almost randomly.
-Because of this, I could not easily sort clean information into the pages and had to create a work-around to identify what were questions, what were answers and what was to be included in the web pages.
-This is that workaround.
+- Handle redirects and special cases, ensuring all relevant information is included.

+## Note

+This repo is provided for portfolio purposes and is not an open source project.
+This main goal of publishing this repo is to act as a benchmark for my progress since early 2022, and to demonstrate my ability to create effective solutions for handling unstructured and inconsistent data in a real-world scenario.
+While I could do better today if I took up this task, I'm proud of the work I did here with the limited experience I had.

+## Programs

+1. **ExcelParser.java**: Reads the input data, organizes it into a structured format, and generates an Excel file (xlsx) containing the organized information for each institution.
+2. **HTMLParser.java**: Processes the input data and creates well-structured semantic HTML files for each institution, ensuring consistent formatting and presentation.

+## Getting Started

+To use the MSAccess-HTML-Excel Parser, follow these steps:

+1. Ensure you have Java installed on your machine.
+2. Clone this repository to your local machine.
+3. Add the input data file `data.txt` containing the information from educational institutions, following the format provided in the example file.
+4. Compile and run the `ExcelParser.java` and `HTMLParser.java` programs.
+5. The generated HTML files will be stored in the `Webpages` directory, and the Excel file will be saved as `CollegeDataTable.xlsx`.